anirudhab2/MyPlacesPOC/README.md

 A simple iPhone application that lets you add places on a map and save the places in a database (Realm) so they will persist across sessions.
 A good place to start if you want to learn about MapKit or mobile database like Realm.

 ## Usage
-Clone the project and run "pod init" from the project directory.
+Clone the project, open terminal and run "pod init" from the project directory.
 This will create a Podfile in the directory.
 Open the Podfile and edit as
 ```Swift
 target 'MyPlacesPOC' do
   # Comment this line if you're not using Swift and don't want to use dynamic frameworks